The PHP logo, imposed over purple, next to the Java logo, imposed over orange

 Variables

-Let's start our comparison of PHP vs. Java by addressing the elePHPant in the room: variables.
+Let's start our comparison of PHP vs. Java for backend by addressing the elePHPant in the room: variables.

 Java requires all variables to be strictly typed.
 While PHP is moving in this direction, it is still a very forgiving language in regard to dynamic data typing.
 Many Java developers, as a result, find it a challenge to navigate the dynamic typing of PHP.
 In addition, these developers love to poke fun at the “$” that is used to identify variables in PHP.
 Having developed in both languages, I find the dollar sign a very convenient feature when scanning through the code.
 As Guido Von Rossum surmised some time ago, “Code is read far more often than it is written.”